The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Planet properties

 \subsubsection{Accretion and contraction}

-The luminosity calculation suffers from the same problem as the total mass in the attached phase, or the outer radius in the detached phase; i.e. that the new structure needs to be known to retrieve its energy, hence the luminosity.
+The luminosity calculation suffers from the same problem as the total mass in the attached phase, or the outer radius in the detached phase; that is that the new structure needs to be known to retrieve its energy, hence the luminosity.
 This means that the total energy of the new structure needs to be estimated for a luminosity to be obtained.

 The model uses the approach from \citet{2012A&AMordasiniB}.
 The total energy is given as